 Before the traditional Chinese medicine treatment, a comprehensive analysis of the client’s health problems will be assessed and noted.
-A treatment plan will then be recommended by Gracie, and following client approval, treatment will commence.
-Although clients have experienced results after only 1 or 2 treatments, Gracie has found in her practice that the greatest benefit is realized after 3 to 5 treatments, with occasional maintenance treatments following initial treatment.
+A treatment plan will then be recommended by Ms. Ang, and following client approval, treatment will commence.
+Although clients have experienced results after only 1 or 2 treatments, Ms. Ang has found in her practice that the greatest benefit is realized after 3 to 5 treatments, with occasional maintenance treatments following initial treatment.

 Click here for Treatment Rates and Plans.